MordorBrewingCo/RF_Fox/README.md

+# Disclaimer ⚠️

+**IMPORTANT: READ THIS BEFORE USING THIS PROJECT**

+This project is intended **strictly for educational purposes** to demonstrate concepts in radio frequency (RF) transmission and encryption. **The use of encrypted RF transmissions is illegal in many jurisdictions** without proper authorization, as it can interfere with public safety communications and other critical systems.
+It is your responsibility to comply with all applicable laws and regulations.

+By using this code, you agree that the authors and contributors to this project are **not responsible** for any actions you take with it.
+Any misuse, including illegal or unauthorized RF encryption, is solely at your own risk.

+Please, don’t be that person who causes havoc with RF signals.
+The world has enough problems already.

+---

+### Zombie Apocalypse Exception 🧟‍♂️
+If society collapses, and you’re using this to coordinate with your survivor squad against the undead, we won’t hold it against you.
+Until then, play by the rules!

 # RF Fox: Secure Message Broadcasting with Fldigi

 RF Fox is a Flask-based application that enables secure message broadcasting using the Fldigi software modem.
 Messages can be encrypted using AES encryption or sent unencrypted, depending on user preference.
 It also includes a web interface for managing messages and operating modes.